The Chronicles of Tharia

 Extract from The Sword of Retribution.

-Tragius looked at the younger wizard thoughtfully.
-He’d been waiting for him to broach the subject, and when he’d selected the younger wizard to accompany him to Pargonn he’d had every intention of answering his question.
-After Bloezak’s ‘accident’, he needed another wizard to replace him as his assistant, someone able to see the realities of the situation, who wasn’t too fanatical about following the University’s rules to the letter and who knew how to keep his mouth shut, but now that it came right down to it he found himself very reluctant to speak.
-By sharing this knowledge with him, he’d be placing himself at the younger wizard’s mercy, and if he’d misjudged him he could find himself facing an immediate impeachment with who knows what consequences for the rest of the world.
+After his previous assistant had suffered a fatal accident, he needed another wizard to replace him.
+Someone able to see the realities of the situation.
+Someone who wasn’t too fanatical about following the University’s rules to the letter and who knew how to keep his mouth shut.
+Now that the moment had arrived, though, he was suddenly full of second thoughts.
+By giving him the information he'd asked for he’d be placing himself at the younger wizard’s mercy, and if he’d misjudged him he could find himself facing an immediate impeachment with who knows what consequences for the rest of the world.
 Most of the University’s senior wizards were rigidly set in their ways and followed the rules as though they were natural laws.
 If they found out what he was up to, it would be the end of his career as a wizard, and possibly the end of his life.

 Do I dare take that chance? he wondered anxiously.
 Do I dare not?
 The fact was that he needed a new assistant, and that person would need to know what he was doing.
 He’d chosen Franklos from all the younger wizards in the University, studied every tiniest aspect of his habits and personality until he thought he knew him better than he knew himself, and the one thing more than anything else that had brought the shifty eyed young man to his attention was his ambition.
 Tragius was hoping that the prospect of advancement would tempt him to enlist in his conspiracy, but what if he thought he could advance faster by betraying him to the Director?
 That, more than anything else, was the thought that was gnawing away at the senior wizard now, but the fact was that he trusted everyone else even less!
 If Franklos wouldn’t do, there was no-one else who would do better.
 Either I tell him, he said to himself, or we abandon the whole idea and leave it all to Darry’s vampire.